Back

 AP Coordinator's Manual, Part 2

-This page offers a summary to help you prepare for the 2024 AP Exams.
-Review the AP Coordinator’s Manual, Part 2 for complete information.
+This page offers a summary to help you prepare for the 2025 AP Exams.
+More information will be in the AP Coordinator’s Manual, Part 2, available in early 2025.

 The Role of the Proctor